 Managing subprocessor relationships

 Good subprocessor management goes beyond signing contracts.
-You need systems and processes to maintain oversight throughout the relationship lifecycle.
+You need systems and processes to maintain oversight throughout the relationship lifecycle, involving multiple units and organizations within your company.

-Create a standard evaluation process for new subprocessors.
-This should include security questionnaires, reference checks, and review of relevant certifications like SOC 2 or ISO 27001.
-Don't skip this step even for well-known vendors.
+Create a standard evaluation process for new subprocessors and monitor performance via a structured GDPR compliance dashboard.
+This should include security questionnaires, reference checks, and a review of third-party audits and certifications such as SOC 2 Type II or ISO 27001 as baseline indicators of their security posture.
+Don’t skip this step even for well-known entities.

-Implement regular review cycles for existing subprocessors.
+Implement regular review cycles for existing subprocessors, aligning them with your broader GDPR compliance implementation roadmap.
 Business needs change, security threats evolve, and regulatory requirements get updated.
-Annual reviews help you catch problems before they become compliance violations.
+Annual reviews help you catch problems before they become compliance violations and ensure each entity continues to fulfill its required functions securely.

 Document everything.
 Keep records of your due diligence activities, contract negotiations, security assessments, and any incidents or issues that arise.
 Supervisory authorities may request this documentation during investigations.

 Monitor public information about your subprocessors.
-Security breaches, regulatory actions, and business changes at subprocessor companies can affect your compliance posture.
+Security breaches, regulatory actions, and business changes at subprocessor entities can affect your compliance posture.
 Set up Google alerts or use monitoring services to stay informed.

 Train your team on subprocessor requirements.
-Legal, procurement, and operations teams all play roles in subprocessor management.
-Everyone needs to understand when GDPR obligations apply and what steps to take.
+Legal, procurement, and operations units all play roles in subprocessor management.
+Everyone in your organization needs to understand when GDPR obligations apply and what steps to take.

 Subprocessor notification requirements

-GDPR requires transparency about subprocessor relationships, but the specific notification requirements depend on your role in the data processing chain and your contracts with data controllers.
+GDPR requires transparency about subprocessor relationships, but the specific notification requirements depend on your role in the data processing chain, the applicable region, and your contracts with data controllers.

 Many processors maintain subprocessor lists on their websites.
-These lists should include the subprocessor name, location, and general description of services provided.
+These lists should include the subprocessor name, locations where they operate, the region covered, and a general description of services provided.
 Keeping these lists current requires ongoing attention as vendor relationships change.

 Some data controllers require advance notice before you engage new subprocessors.
-Your contract with the controller should specify notification timelines and whether the controller has veto rights over your subprocessor choices.
+Your contract with the controller should specify notification timelines, the applicable subprocessors or regions, and whether the controller has veto rights over your subprocessor choices.

 Changes to existing subprocessor relationships may also trigger notification requirements.
 If a subprocessor moves data to a new location, changes ownership, or significantly modifies their security practices, you may need to inform data controllers.